simplicy/GamePorts/README.md

 # GamePorts
-Collection of Games I have gotten to work on the RG351MP and RG351M
+Collection of Games I have running on the  RG351MP and RG351M

+Instructions for install are located in the games folder.